General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Proposed method

 Here and below, we assume that the input sample $x$ is fixed and treat smoothed model $h$ as the function of the perturbation parameter $\beta$, namely $h(\phi(x, \beta)) \equiv h(\hat x) \equiv h(x,\beta) \equiv h(\beta)$ for simplicity.
 Within our framework, functions $\xi,~\hat{g}$ are derived as the ones bounding the smoothed classifier's directional derivative with respect to the perturbation parameter:

-where $w(h(\beta), \beta)$ is an upper bound on the directional derivative that also has a bound as a product of a function of $h$ and the function of $\beta$.
-If the functions $p(h)$ and $g(\beta)$ are known, the mappings from Theorem \ref{theor:main} has the following form:
+where $\tilde g(h(\beta), \beta)$ is an upper bound on the directional derivative.
+This function is also bounded by the product of a function of $h$ and the function of $\beta$.
+If the functions $p(h)$ and $g(\beta)$ are known, the mappings from Theorem \ref{theor:main} have the following form: